 I have seen that participatory public art can be a powerful platform for voice.
 When people come together to craft a shared vision, they start to build empathy where it may have seemed impossible, and can start to dissect complex social issues that face our world and affect us all.
 Creating art together helps establish bonds that transcend the boundaries that can keep us separate and siloed.
 Art is magic.

-From July - October 2018 I worked with the Red Cross Red Crescent Climate Centre to create an interactive video experience for deployment in United Nations policy forums, with the aim of sparking conversation and empathy, and infusing technical dialogues with rich, personal context.
-The experience design has participants entering a space set up like a Haitian Cafe, surrounded on three sides by screens that present 11 Haitian individuals collectively sharing their interwoven stories of climate and weather changes, struggles and challenge, and a country rising up to create new opportunities.
-The Climate Cafe engages all the senses, and strives to connect viewers with the on-screen speakers, and with each other.
-We first unveiled the Climate Cafe at the United Nations Climate Science and Humanitarian Dialogue in Geneva, Switzerland, October 2018, and plan to have it set up at the United Nations Conference of the Parties Framework Convention on Climate Change ( UNFCCC COP 24) in Katowice, Poland, December 2018.
-Pictured here are several stills from the video.
+I worked with the Red Cross Red Crescent Climate Centre on visioning and creating an interactive experience constructed for deployment in United Nations policy forums.
+The aim of the video experience was to spark conversation and empathy, and infuse technical dialogues with rich, personal context.
+The experience design had participants entering a space set up to mimic a Haitian Cafe, surrounded on three sides by screens that presented 11 Haitian individuals interweaving their stories of climate and weather changes, struggles and challenges, and a shared vision of a country rising up to create new opportunities and change.
+The Climate Cafe experience engaged all the senses in order to most deeply connect viewers with the on-screen speakers, and with each other.
+We first unveiled the Climate Cafe at the United Nations Climate Science and Humanitarian Dialogue in Geneva, Switzerland, October 2018, and followed with screenings at the United Nations Conference of the Parties Framework Convention on Climate Change (UNFCCC COP 24) in Katowice, Poland, December 2018.
 You can find the single screen version of the video here.
 We plan to capture a comprehensive video when the Climate Cafe is next staged in order to have a virtual version of the full experience.

 I worked with the enchanting and world-changing people of Beit al-Atlas, a community hub for social change, in Beirut, Lebanon.
 I was inspired by the Beit al-Atlas mission of dissolving the dangerous barriers that keep us divided to come up with the swirling, Arabic-script-inspired community celebration visual.
 In addition to depicting some of Beit al-Atlas’s wide range of change-making approaches (journalism, music, art, community organizing, but so many more too), the mural features the many-meaning-full pomegranates, and the house’s dear queen, Lulu - Lufthansa - the dog.
 Every community member added their vision of home to the mural’s hearts, and the full day of painting ended in a dance party.
 A wonderful day, to top most wonderful days…